 Use whole or boned trout, steaks or fillets.
 Dust with seasoned flour and fry in a little oil or butter for 5 minutes each side.
 Serve simply with a squeeze of lemon, herb butter or mayonnaise.

 When cooking whole trout, slash thickest part 3 times on each side and brush lightly with oil.
 Alternatively, brush steaks with oil on both sides.
 Lay in pan and grill 5/8 minutes each side depending on thickness.
 Serve with a squeeze of lemon.

 Trout cooks perfectly in a microwave oven, either fresh or frozen.
 As cooking

 times vary for each make of microwave, refer to the instruction manual for

-cooking fish.
+cooking trout.
 As a general rule, trout take from 4/6 mins cooking time when

-Use whole fish or steaks and enough boiling, lighted salted water to cover.
+Use whole trout or steaks and enough boiling, lighted salted water to cover.

 There are two types of smoked trout – ‘hot’ smoked and ‘cold’ smoked and both are available from the supermarket or local trout farm shop.